 - Schedule: Sunday

-To see when the password was last updated on the Azure NetApp Files SMB machine account, check the
+To see when the password was last updated on the Azure NetApp Files SMB computer account, check the

 pwdLastSet property on the computer account using the Attribute Editor in the Active Directory Users and Computers utility: